 When the invention is a method, it is even more important to very carefully make the distinction between what the invention is and what it does.
 Here again, the searcher should try to numerate the basic steps involved in the method/process as claimed by the inventor, and try to find the keywords therefrom in addition to understanding the relationship between the various steps.

-The above points are very basic in nature, but provide sort of ground rules for starting a patent search.
+The above points are very basic in nature, but provide ground rules for starting a patent search.
 In future articles, we will cover this topic in more detail.